-As a state of emergency was called last spring, Leaders Sherif, Tina and Manpreet, were on the frontlines of the pandemic, putting others’ health and safety as a priority before their own.
+As a state of emergency was called last spring, Leaders Sherif, Tina and Manpreet were on the frontlines of the pandemic, putting the health and safety of others before their own.
 Showing remarkable caring, compassion and creativity, they brought wrap-around health services onsite to the Emergency Response Centre (ERC) and to those in need.

 Health services that had not previously been provided to guests in the shelter system were brought onsite into the ERC, or referrals were quickly arranged to the appropriate health services.
 Fraser Health also introduced its first Managed Alcohol Program at the ERC and these remarkable nursing managers worked collaboratively to deliver best practice.
 This innovation would not have happened without the guidance of Sherif Amara, Tina MacDonald and Manpreet Chahal.
 Their dedication, advocacy and spirit of generosity encompass what it means to truly be Community Leaders.